 Our newest clinics:

-- The Virginia Coastal Policy Clinic (VCPC) at the College of William & Mary Law School provides science-based legal and policy analysis of environmental and land use issues affecting the state's coastal resources and educates the Virginia policymaking, non-profit, legal and business communities about these subjects.
+- The Virginia Coastal Policy Center (VCPC) at the College of William & Mary Law School provides science-based legal and policy analysis of environmental and land use issues affecting the state's coastal resources and educates the Virginia policymaking, non-profit, legal and business communities about these subjects.

 - The Appellate and Supreme Court Clinic introduces 3L students to appellate practice in the federal Courts of Appeals and the United States Supreme Court.
 Students will work as a team to identify cases suitable for the clinic and then work as pairs to prepare appellate briefs in cases involving the First and Fourth Amendments.